Executioner-in-Chief: a tour of U.S. Presidents and the death penalty

 Late 19th century America is an age of weak and forgettable presidents, although the march of science continued apace and American ingenuity gave birth to the electric chair.

-James Garfield (who counts as an ancestor the very first man hanged in the Plymouth Colony) had his term was cut short by the bullet of a madman.
-The vice president who succeeded him, Chester A. Arthur, could hardly in good conscience spare the assassin Charles Guiteau.
+James Garfield (who counts as an ancestor the very first man hanged in the Plymouth Colony) had his term cut short by an assassin’s bullet.
+The vice president who succeeded him, Chester A. Arthur, could hardly in good conscience spare the assassin Charles Guiteau, even though Guiteau was as mad as a march hare.

 Democratic President Grover Cleveland, who got his start in politics as the sheriff of Buffalo, N.Y., had actually personally conducted executions, leading Republicans to label him “the Buffalo Hangman”.

-The first 20th century occupant of the White House was a product of the Ohio political machine, William McKinley, whose Spanish-American War enabled the U.S. to take over Spain’s former job of executing Filipino rebels.
+Republicans to this day have not captured the White House without taking Ohio, but that was no problem for the first 20th century occupant of the White House.
+William McKinley, himself a product of the Ohio political machine, mounted the Spanish-American War, and the U.S. took over Spain’s former job of executing Filipino rebels.
 But McKinley didn’t even make it through 1901 before an immigrant anarchist (subsequently electrocuted) assassinated him and put Theodore Roosevelt in the White House.

 Teddy did not hesitate to let the law take its course; he denied clemency, for instance, in the first fairly legal hanging in Alaska and the case of two Philippines War deserters.
 But closer to home, all Roosevelt’s bluster — “whoever in any part of our country has ever taken part in lawlessly putting to death a criminal by the dreadful torture of fire,” Roosevelt said, “must forever after have the awful spectacle of his own handiwork seared into his brain and soul.
 He can never again be the same man” — was useless against the burgeoning of lynch law.
 Lynchings increased every year of Roosevelt’s tenure and white southern congressmen blocked any federal response.
 The NAACP was founded days before T.R. left office.

 William Howard Taft used the Nicaraguan government’s execution of two American terrorists as an excuse to invade.
 After losing the 1912 election, Taft was appointed to the U.S. Supreme Court where he pushed the judicial reorganization that still structures the high court’s handling (and usual rejection) of death penalty appeals.
-His great-grandson Bob Taft served as governor of Ohio during that state’s recent ramp-up of executions.
+(His great-grandson Bob Taft served as governor of Ohio during that state’s recent ramp-up of executions.)
+Before his own 1930 hanging, mass murderer Carl Panzram fantastically claimed to have burgled Justice Taft’s home in 1920 and committed 10 murders with the ex-president’s stolen gun.

 Woodrow Wilson invaded Haiti after a political execution, but he kept the U.S. out of World War I until he didn’t.
 Wilson presided over the nadir of race relations … which is why an Oklahoma white supremacist named his son for Woodrow and gave the future folk troubadour Woodie Guthrie a lynching in the family to live down.

 Roaring past the Twenties, we come to the Great Depression.
-That economic calamity ousted President Herbert Hoover, who could nevertheless count himself fortunate to escape a Buenos Aires bombing attempt plotted by Severino di Giovanni — an anarchist eventually executed in Argentina for his other more successful terrorist attacks in retaliation for Sacco and Vanzetti‘s electrocution.
+That economic calamity ousted President Herbert Hoover, who could nevertheless count himself fortunate to have escaped a Buenos Aires bombing attempt plotted by Severino di Giovanni — an anarchist eventually executed in Argentina for other more successful terrorist attacks in retaliation for Sacco and Vanzetti‘s electrocution.

 Hoover gave way to Franklin Delano Roosevelt.
 FDR, who narrowly escaped assassination himself, was surprisingly among the 20th century’s more prolific U.S. executioners owing to his pre-presidency tenure as Governor of New York.
 As the wartime president for most of World War II, Roosevelt also convened a secret military tribunal that ordered the electrocution of a group of German saboteurs who’d been dropped by submarine on the U.S. mainland.